kimmobrunfeldt/howto-everything/fedora-for-dev.md

     * Workspaces
         * Set to Static Workspaces -> 2

+* To connect Bose QC35 with high quality audio.
+Follow these steps: https://askubuntu.com/a/885198.

+   1. Before everything you can do a situation reset by removing Bose bluetooth device from your computer.

+      Gnome settings can remove a device, but after that it still appeared in bluetoothctl for me:

+      ```
+      bluetoothctl

+      # Then in bluetooth shell
+      devices
+      remove XX:XX:XX:XX:XX:XX
+      ```

+      Then hold Bose power switch 10 seconds in the direction which normally starts pairing.
+      After 10 secs it will remove all remembered devices from internal memory.

+      Now you should be clear to start the reconnect process.

+   1. Upgrade Bose firmware if possible

+   1. Create /etc/bluetooth/audio.conf

+      ```
+      [General]
+      Disable=Socket
+      Disable=Headset
+      Enable=Media,Source,Sink,Gateway
+      AutoConnect=true
+      load-module module-switch-on-connect
+      ```

+   2. In /etc/bluetooth/main.conf set

+      ```
+      ControllerMode = bredr
+      AutoEnable=true
+      ```

+   3. Restart bluetooth

+      ```
+      sudo service bluetooth restart
+      ```
+   4. Connect your headphones

+   5. Choose High Fidelity Playback (A2DP sink)-mode in sound options

 * Configure windowing to use X11 instead of new default Wayland: https://docs.fedoraproject.org/en-US/quick-docs/configuring-xorg-as-default-gnome-session/

    With Wayland, bluetooth mouse refresh rate was very slow and sluggish.